 My rating: 5 out of 5

 A badly hurt woman is found outside a hospital in Pakistan.
-This is the her story, and also (though a novel) the story of many other women.
-Also, this is a fast moving, suspense filled, murder mystery!
+This murder mystery is her story of how she came to be there.
+Fast moving and suspense filled!

 Afra is being brought up in a small village in Southern Punjab in Pakistan.
 Her love for Jameel, who lives in the same village, is thwarted and she marries a wealthy stranger.
 Afra and Jameel’s lives then proceed very differently, one finding success and purpose, the other following another path.